veersanyal/Homework/README.md

-Adding a line and commiting
+Adding a line and commiting to show conflict in remote